 Fairness.com Site in Transition

-For the 18 previous years, the original Fairness.com site was a non-commercial, apolitical, agenda-free, metadata-rich archive of information about a huge variety of fairness-related topics.
-It was quite extensive for the years 2000-2007 but had only irregular updates later.
+From 2000-2018, we created an apolitical, metadata-rich archive of information about a huge variety of fairness-related topics… and it’s still available on the Internet Archive.
+It was quite extensive for the years 2000-2007.
 At its peak, 2000+ people a day used it to:

 • find links to 15,000+ online articles relevant to fairness-related problems or research topics